Miroka96/Rotakka/README.md

 the most important facts.

 ### Top Level Files
 On the top level there are several files associated with starting Rotakka.
-Most imporantly, we see the
+Most importantly, we see the
 ```MainApp``` class which is responsible for starting the system.

 ### Cluster